kaaproject/kaa/doc/Customization-guide/How-to-contribute/Git-flow/index.md

 ### Opened against appropriate branch

 You must open the pull request against the branch you've branched from.
-That means no pull requests to master are accepted.

 ### No merge conflicts

-The pull request shouldn't have have any merge conflicts.
-If there is one, you should resolve it and update pull request.
+Resolve any merge conflicts that may arise.
+(GitHub will display a warning on the pull request page.)

 You can do that with the following commands: